CL-Yacc is a LALR(1) parser generator for Common Lisp, similar in spirit to AT&T Yacc, Berkeley Yacc, GNU Bison, Zebu, lalr.cl or lalr.scm.

 Here's a list of features that users have suggested but that I will probably not implement:

-Read the CL-Yacc manual.
+Read the CL-Yacc manual (PDF version).

-A full example of a parser written with CL-Yacc can be found in the file calculator.lisp in the CL-Yacc distribution.
+A full example of a parser written with CL-Yacc can be found in the file

 Please note: there are a number of patched versions of CL-Yacc floating around the net.
-All of them are buggy.
+Most of them are buggy.
 Please do not send me any bug reports unless you are sure that your sources come from me.

 A tarball of the CL-Yacc sources should be available in my download area.